Assign to Google Classroom

 What boosters describe as the nation's last tackle powder-puff football game is no more.

-The game was played for 50 years and was a spirited competition between seniors and juniors.
-But now, Jupiter High's principal has canceled the annual event.
+After 50 years of spirited competition between seniors and juniors, Jupiter High's principal has canceled the annual event.
 He said he doesn't believe helmets and shoulder pads borrowed from boys' teams adequately protect the girls who get crunched in the game.

 "The game makes our town special.
 It is a once in a lifetime or maybe twice in a lifetime opportunity.
 You can't come back when you are 30 and play," said Haley Osborne.
 She is a 17-year-old senior who is disappointed that she's missing her final chance.